-Due to complexity, cost, and a lack of internal resources, most Fls tend to rely on a small handful of vendor partners to help overhaul their existing technology or to build out new capabilities.
+Due to complexity, cost, and a lack of internal resources, most FIs rely on a small handful of vendor partners to help overhaul their existing technology or build new capabilities.
 Although this eases the fintech partnership process, it also leaves organizations reliant on these partners, potentially limiting their access to best-in-class capabilities and providers.
 These challenges can be compounded by contractual legal and commercial agreements in place, particularly when working with some of the larger fintech vendors active today.